Published on November 17, 2004

 - The ignorance of Web technology by business professionals and marketers

-- The knowledge, ability and savvy of thought leaders who helped define and create usability culture.
+- The knowledge, ability, and savvy of thought leaders and influencers who helped define and create usability culture.

 - The passive willingness of most of us involved with Web design to follow the trends and nod our head in tacit agreement.

 I don’t have anything bad to say about Jakob Nielsen just because many mainstream news sources choose to quote him as the expert on the Web.
 It is our collective fault for letting things swing so far out of proportion.
 His voice and insights are valuable, and he played a visionary role in the evolution of Web usability, but that he is considered by many to be the de facto expert on the Web is evidence things have run amok.